-- a.
-At least 75% of the Deposited Property of the REIT must be invested in, or consist of, incomegenerating real estate. - b.
-A REIT must not undertake property development activities whether on its own, in a joint venture with others, or by investing in unlisted property development companies, unless it intends to hold the developed property upon completion.
-The total contract value of property development activities undertaken and investments in uncompleted property developments should not exceed 10% of the Deposited Property. - c.
-Not more than 15% of investable funds of the REIT may be invested in any one issuer's securities or any one managed fund, except with respect to government securities where the limit is 25%. - d.
-A REIT may invest not more than 5% of its investable funds in certain financial products, such as, but not limited to, credit default swaps, credit-linked notes, collateralised debt obligations, total return swaps, credit spread options, and credit default options, and only upon special authority from the SEC. - e.
-A REIT may invest in local or foreign assets, subject to the terms of its articles of incorporation.
-Where an investment in foreign real estate assets is made, the REIT should ensure compliance with the applicable laws and requirements in that foreign country. - f.
-When investing as a joint owner, the REIT should make such an investment by acquiring shares or interests in an unlisted SPV set up to hold/own real estate and the REIT should have the freedom to dispose of its interest in such an investment.
+a. at least 75% of the Deposited Property of the REIT must be invested in, or consist of, incomegenerating real estate no less than 35% of which should be located in the Philippines and no more than 40% located outside the Philippines;

+- b. a REIT must not undertake property development activities whether on its own, in a joint venture with others, or by investing in unlisted property development companies, unless: - i. it intends to hold the developed property upon completion 'in fee simple'; - ii. the purchase agreement of the property is made subject to the completion of the building with proper insurance for construction risks; - iii. the development/construction of real state shall be carried out on commercial terms which are no less favourable to the REIT than an arm's length transaction between independent parties; and - iv. the prospects for the real estate upon completion can be reasonably expected to be favourable (note that there is no specific guidance to elaborate on this condition). - c. the total contract value of property development activities undertaken and investments in uncompleted property developments should not exceed 10% of the Deposited Property. - d. not more than 15% of investable funds of the REIT may be invested in any one issuer's securities or any one managed fund, except with respect to government securities where the limit is 25%. - e. a REIT may invest not more than 5% of its investable funds in certain financial products, such as but not limited to credit default swaps, credit-linked notes, collateralised debt obligations, total return swaps, credit spread options, and credit default options, and only upon special authority from the SEC. - f. a REIT may invest in local or foreign assets, subject to the terms of its constitutional documents and specific provisions of the SEC's implementing rules.
+Where an investment in foreign real estate assets is made, the REIT should ensure compliance with the applicable laws and requirements in that foreign country.